Installing Linux

 For installing Linux on an existing Windows or pre-M2 MacOS host, VirtualBox is a rather easy choice.

-For installing Linux on top of an M2 MacOS host, UTM is likely the best choice.
+For installing Linux on top of an M2 MacOS host, UTM is likely the best open source option.